Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 Maui Turtles Wrap Up

 You now know where to see turtles in Maui, Hawaii!
-You know the best places to see them and what to consider.
+You know the best places to see them, the top green sea turtle snorkeling spots, and what to consider.

 Maui honu are a great way to experience island culture.
 When you see these peaceful, ancient creatures up close, you’ll understand why they’re so important!